niyexdroid/IHEMCNPS/README.md

 # IHEMCNPS
-This is an Education site designed for building website
+This is an Education site designed for checking student result